davekilian/terracast/docs/architecture.md

 We do not plan to maintain spatial subdivision structures on disk.
 However, should the need to do so arise, this should be possible in principle by adding a third, spatial indexing strategy to the historical layer, in addition to the row-oriented and inverted-columnar indexes.

+In general, the coordinator for a query exchanges data with the realtime and historical partition nodes by passing roaring bitmaps on the wire.
+At the end of a query, if a result set was requested (rather than aggregates), the query coordinator pages in the matching rows from the row store and computes the projection, which is then returned to the client.
+However, in some cases a query may return very recent rows which are still local to a realtime node and are not yet published in TerrascaleFS; for these, nodes send full rows to the query coordinator instead of bitmaps.

 ## Row Stores